fix lb/rigid/pc/sphere command

 The ordering of the rigid bodies (by row in the array) is as follows.
 For the single keyword there is just one rigid body.
 For the molecule keyword, the bodies are ordered by ascending molecule ID.
 For the group keyword, the list of group IDs determines the ordering of bodies.

 The array values calculated by these fixes are “intensive”, meaning they are independent of the number of atoms in the simulation.

 This fix is part of the USER-LB package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.